Monday, September 16, 2013

 OpsCode, the creators of Chef, offers a hosted Chef Server solution.
 However, I have always preferred to setup my own severs, and OpsCode also offers an open source Chef Server that you can install and host yourself.

-The following install steps for Ubuntu and RHEL/CentOS are a very quick way to get the open source Chef Server 11.0.8-1 version installed.
-If you want Chef Server for a different operating system, version, or architecture then go to the OpsCode Download page.
+The following install steps for Ubuntu and RHEL/CentOS are a very quick way to install version 11.0.8-1 of the open source Chef Server.

 The following steps assume you already have a Ubuntu Server 12.04 LTS server setup somewhere.
 A minimal install will work just fine.